|Quick Facts: Medical Transcriptionists|

 |Postsecondary nondegree award|

-Most medical transcriptionists work for hospitals, physicians' offices, and third-party transcription service companies that provide transcription services to healthcare establishments.
+Many medical transcriptionists work for hospitals, physicians' offices, and third-party transcription companies that provide services to healthcare establishments.
 Most are full time, but part-time work is common.

 Medical transcriptionists typically need postsecondary education that leads to a certificate.
 Prospective medical transcriptionists must know basic medical terminology, anatomy and physiology, and rules of grammar.

 The median annual wage for medical transcriptionists was $30,100 in May 2021.